hugogirard/routingHL7MsgToBus/README.md

 ### Validate the consumers function are working

-After a couple of seconds, all message in the topics should be processed by the consumers functions.
+After a couple of seconds, all message in the topics should be processed by the consumer functions.

 Go to the CosmosDB created in this GitHub repository and click in the **Data Explorer**.

-You should see two collections below the HL7 database
+You should see two collections below the HL7 database.

 <img src='./images/cosmosdb.png' />